-Palm oil based polyol has been synthesized from EPO by using the super acid, $HSbF6 \cdot 6H_2O$ catalyst in methylene chloride solution by ring opening polymerization method.
-The material structural properties and characteristics results of the obtained polyol were verified using FTIR and NMR.
-The analysis confirmed by the formation of hydroxyl group with the disappearance of epoxy group in PEPO, shows that the reaction has successfully occurred.
+Palm oil based polyol was synthesized from EPO by using the super acid, $HSbF6.6H_2O$ catalyst in methylene chloride solution by ring opening polymerization method.
+The material structural property and characteristic results of the obtained polyol were verified using FTIR and NMR.
+The analysis confirmed by the formation of hydroxyl group with the disappearance of epoxy group in PEPO shows that the reaction has successfully occurred.